aabalke/guac/emu/gba/testing.md

 Advance Wars
     - No known errors (maybe menu)
 Fire Emblem
-    - Crashes
+    - No known errors
 Fire Emblem Sacred Stones
     - No known errors
 Golden Sun
-    - Keyboard Interrupts cause RamReset
+    - No known errors
 Drill Dozer
     - Objects not appearing, is affine at top of screen Harvest Moon Friends of Mineral Town
-    - Keyboard Interrupts cause RamReset
+    - Blending of Green
 Hello Kitty Happy Party Pals
     - Some Mini games do not load
 Kirby Nightmare in Dream Land